telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 }
 ```

-creates an entity that will expire at July 7th, 2028 at 21:35.
+creates an entity that will expire at July 7th, 2028 at 21:35 UTC.

 Additional considerations: